 If the dissolution you’re looking for meets the above criteria, you should be able to locate the divorce records the same way you would look up a divorce record from regular matrimony.
 Neither the state nor any of its cities or counties have any separate system for civil unions or their dissolutions.

-How To Apply for a Divorce & Respond to Divorce Notices in Delaware
+How To Apply for a Divorce & Respond to Divorce Notices (Delaware)

 The divorce process is a bit different in Delaware, depending on whether you’re the person filing for divorce or the one responding to divorce papers.